mstites/telegramGoose/README.md

 messages: message txt files
 * init: initial messages (~key is the item that contains aliases)
-* replies: replying messages (~key contains aliases) Sort through:
+* replies: replying messages (~key contains aliases)

+Ideas:
+* Fun facts (bi)
+* change random messages to just be one file, with multiple lines.
+Can add the symbol on the end of the file name

+* Event handler, dataframe with all events
+* would have status / date / time / user / action / content
+* eg sent / 01

+Sort through:

 #!/usr/bin/env python
 # coding: utf-8